quantego/josqp/README.md

 </dependency>
 ```

-Or you can download the [latest build](https://github.com/loehndorf/josqp/releases/latest) of the jar from the release page and import it in your Java project.
+Another option is to simply download the [latest build](https://github.com/loehndorf/josqp/releases/latest) of the jar from the release page and import it in your Java project.

 ## Requirements